bakins/statsd-exporter-convert/README.md

 # statsd-exporter-convert

-`statsd-exporter-convert` assits with converting from the legacy text based [statsd_exporter](https://github.com/prometheus/statsd_exporter) configuration to the YAML based one.
+`statsd-exporter-convert` assists with converting from the legacy text based [statsd_exporter](https://github.com/prometheus/statsd_exporter) configuration to the YAML based one.

 ## Usage